-For all employees, the work hour shall be broken down into four (4) fifteen (15) minute segments.
+Section 3 For all employees, the work hour shall be broken down into four (4) fifteen (15) minute segments.
 An employee shall be noted as late for work if the employee does not report ready for work at the assigned workstation at the assigned starting time.
 If an employee reports for work late, eight (8) minutes or more after starting time, the employee shall be docked in major segments of one-quarter of an hour.

-Section 4 - Schedule Swap

-Two employees in the same job classification may swap scheduled work hours within the same pay period with the approval of the Asst.
+Section 4 - Schedule Swap Two employees in the same job classification may swap scheduled work hours within the same pay period with the approval of the Asst.
 Fire Chief Operations or designee.
 The hours worked are excluded from the calculation of the hours worked for which the substituting employee would otherwise be entitled to overtime compensation.
 The non-working employee is credited with the hours worked by the substitute.

-Firefighter Bill of Rights

-The parties agree that the City will comply with Florida Statute 112.82 Rights of Firefighters.

-OVERTIME

-All work performed outside of the employee's regular scheduled work hours, as defined in Article 10-A-FR, shall be paid at the rate of time and one-half (1/2) the employee's straight time rate of pay.
+City of Delray Beach & Professional Fire Fighters of Delray Beach Local1842, IAFF Collective Bargaining Agreement October 1, 2023 through September 30, 2026 ARTICLE 11 FIREFIGHTER BILL OF RIGHTS The parties agree that the City will comply with Florida Statute 112.82 Rights of Firefighters.
+OVERTIME Section 1 All work performed outside of the employee's regular scheduled work hours, as defined in Article 10-A-FR, shall be paid at the rate of time and one-half (1/2) the employee's straight time rate of pay.

-Section 24 -- Procedure for Overtime

-- A. Employees will "sign up" for all overtime opportunities (e.g., shift, special event, fire watch and union time pool) through Telestaff or in case of its discontinuance its successor.
+Section 2 -- Procedure for Overtime Employees will "sign up" for all overtime opportunities (e.g., shift, special event, fire watch and union time pool) through Telestaff or in case of its discontinuance its successor.
 Overtime will be scheduled fairly and equitably by the Battalion Chief or designee.
-Shift E employees on vacation or comp time leave are not eligible for overtime.
+Shift employees on vacation or comp time leave are not eligible for overtime.
 An overtime list will be sorted on Telestaff or in case of its discontinuance its successor.
-Employees on Kelly day will have priority and will be listed first, then all others that have signed up for shift overtime with the person having the least number of overtime hours offered at the top of each list (i.e., Kelly Day list then list of all others signed up).
+Employees will be listed with the person having the least number of overtime hours offered at the top of each list.
 In the event two or more employees have an equal number of hours offered, the most senior employee will be offered the overtime.
-All overtime vacancies will be filled in accordance with this article on a rank for rank basis, e.g., Captain for Captain, Driver for Driver, etc. or to avoid mandatory overtime, fill the vacancy with a qualified person from the current promotional list, or then fill the vacancy with a person who has completed a department approved task book. - A. For anticipated shift overtime the Battalion Chief or designee will award the overtime using the overtime list up to 72 hours prior to the overtime shift.
+All overtime vacancies will be filled in accordance with this article on a rank for rank basis, e.g., Captain for Captain, Driver for Driver, etc. or to avoid mandatory overtime, fill the vacancy with a qualified person from the current promotional list, or then fill the vacancy with a person who has completed a department approved task book.

+A. For anticipated shift overtime the Battalion Chief or designee will award the overtime using the overtime list up to 72 hours prior to the overtime shift.
 In an effort to give employees advanced notice, the City shall attempt to schedule overtime as early as possible.
-An email notification will be made by phone and sent via text or email to notify the employee they were awarded overtime.
+A notification will be made by phone and sent via text or email to notify the employee they were awarded overtime.